Frequently Asked Questions

 Zoom meetings are best accessed by installing the Zoom application to your computer, phone, or tablet.
 If you choose to access your Zoom consultations via a web browser only such as Google Chrome, you will be required to sign in with a Zoom account.
-Please watch this video for more information on how to make online appointments and join Zoom meetings:

 We discourage faculty from forcing students to use the UWC.
 Too often, students see required visits as a punishment for bad writing.
 If faculty choose to require or offer credit for writing center visits, then we recommend a wide window for scheduling appointments, staggering consultation deadlines for large classes, and guiding students on how to make the best use of their time with us.
 Since writing center visits help writers revise, we request that faculty send students to the UWC with writing that they intend to work on further, after the consultation.

 If you would like to brainstorm with a UWC administrator about how to incorporate writing center sessions into your course, please email firstname.lastname@example.org and we’ll be happy to collaborate with you!

 Like the classroom, the UWC is a learning space.
 We don’t look at a writer’s current project only as an end in itself, but as a means to teach reading and writing strategies students can use throughout their lives.
 Students tend to find their experiences with the UWC are most effective when they make use of tutoring repeatedly over time.
 Recurring consultations encourage writers and tutors to focus not merely on “fixing” a single piece of writing, but on developing skills for the next writing task, and the next.